-(a) In general.
+- (a) In general.
 The maximum height for all accessory structures shall be limited to the maximum height requirements for principal structures in the built form overlay district in which the accessory structure is located, except as otherwise provided in this zoning ordinance.
-The maximum height of detached accessory dwelling units shall be governed by Chapter 550, Article IX, Accessory Dwelling Unit Standards.

-(b) Accessory structures located in the urban neighborhood and RM1 districts.
+The maximum height of detached accessory dwelling units shall be governed by Chapter 550, Article IX, Accessory Dwelling Unit Standards. - (b) Accessory structures located in the urban neighborhood and RM1 districts.
 A detached accessory structure accessory to a principal use located in an urban neighborhood and RM1 districts shall not exceed thirteen (13) feet.
 The wall height shall not exceed ten (10) feet at any point from adjacent grade to the exterior intersection of the wall and the roof rafters for hip, gable, gambrel, or flat roofs and for the low eave side for shed roofs.
-The maximum height may be increased to sixteen (16) feet where the primary exterior materials of the accessory structure match the primary exterior materials of the principal structure.
-The wall height shall not exceed ten (10) feet at any point from adjacent grade to the exterior intersection of the wall and the roof pitch of the principal structure.
-The wall height shall not exceed ten (10) feet at any point from adjacent grade to the exterior intersection of the wall and the roof pitch of the principal structure.
+The maximum height may be increased to sixteen (16) feet where the primary exterior materials of the accessory structure match the primary exterior materials of the principal structure and the roof pitch matches the primary roof pitch of the principal structure.
 The wall height shall not exceed ten (10) feet at any point from adjacent grade to the exterior intersection of the wall and the roof rafters for hip, gable, gambrel, or flat roofs and to the low eave side for shed roofs.
 The zoning administrator shall conduct the administrative review of all applications to increase the maximum height of accessory structures.
 All findings and decisions of the zoning administrator shall be final, subject to appeal to the board of adjustment, as specified in Chapter 525, Administration and Procedures.